Columbia SPPO

 Departmental Honors and Prizes

-Students who accept the invitation to pursue the honors track will enroll in an independent study course in the spring (Spanish W3997) and will undertake a research project with a faculty member during their last semester at Columbia.
-Students must identify a faculty member who is willing to supervise their project and who will assign the final grade for the course.
+Students who accept the invitation to pursue the honors track will enroll in an independent-study course in the spring (Spanish W3998; "Supervised Individual Research") and will undertake a research project with a faculty member during their last semester at Columbia that will result in the drafting of the thesis.
+This faculty member does not need to be the professor from whom the student took the Senior Seminar.
+Students must identify as early as possible a faculty member who is willing to supervise their project and who will assign the final grade for the course.
 The independent study course taken in the spring will count toward the number of courses required to fulfill the major.
 Students may develop further and expand the paper produced in the Senior Seminar or a paper produced for another course, or undertake a new project in consultation with the faculty sponsor.

 The honors project should be a research paper that addresses a substantive topic arrived at in consultation with the adviser.
 It should advance a significant argument and be informed by a well-articulated theoretical framework.
-It should be approximately 30-35 pages in length, include a bibliography, and be written in Spanish or Portuguese.
+It should be approximately 30-35 pages in length, include a bibliography of works cited, and be written in Spanish or Portuguese.
 Students who base their thesis on a previously written paper will be required to expand their text accordingly.
-Please consult also the formatting specifications for the senior thesis.
+They also must abide by the formatting specifications for the senior thesis.

+Three hard copies of the thesis should be deposited in the mailbox of the Director of Undergraduate Studies in the department's main office (Casa Hispánica 101) by the announced deadline.
 Departmental honors will be granted to those students whose work is deemed deserving by a committee of faculty members that will be constituted for that purpose by the DUS.
-The thesis should be turned in as hard copy to the DUS, who will forward it to the members of the faculty committee that will adjudicate on honors.

 Prizes